Locally moving groups and laminar actions on the line: Normal subgroup structure

-That is, the group $B$ is defined as an HNN extension of the group generated by the $w_n$, $n\in \Z$, and this group is a bi-infinitely iterated wreath product of $\Z$.
-Following the notation in \cite{Bleak}, we write $(\wr \Z\wr)^\infty$ for the subgroup generated by the $w_n$ in $B$, so that $B=(\wr \Z\wr)^\infty\rtimes \Z$.
+That is, the group $B$ is defined as an HNN extension of the group generated by the $w_n$ ($n\in \Z$), and the latter is a bi-infinitely iterated wreath product of $\Z$.
+Following the notation in \cite{Bleak}, we write $(\,\wr\, \Z\,\wr\,)^\infty$ for the subgroup generated by the $w_n$ in $B$, so that $B=(\,\wr\, \Z\,\wr\,)^\infty\rtimes \Z$.
 A minimal micro-supported action on $(0,1)$ of $B$ is realized in the group $\PL([0,1])$ of piecewise linear homeomorphisms, choosing generators (see \cite{Bleak} and Figure~\ref{f-BN})

-In this case, the subgroup $B_c$ is the normal subgroup $(\wr \Z\wr)^\infty$, and $B_c/[B_c,B_c]\cong \Z^\infty$, so that the largest proper quotient $\overline{B}\cong \Z^\infty\rtimes \Z=\Z\wr\Z$ is the lamplighter group.
+In this case, the subgroup $B_c$ is the normal subgroup $(\,\wr\, \Z\,\wr\,)^\infty$, and $B_c/[B_c,B_c]\cong \Z^\infty$, so that the largest proper quotient $\overline{B}\cong \Z^\infty\rtimes \Z=\Z\wr\Z$ is the lamplighter group.
 Observe that the bi-infinite wreath product $B_c$ does not act minimally on $(0,1)$.

 \end{ex}